SuziSharma2/Tech-Job-Salary-Prediction-Using-Glassdoor-Data/README.md

-# Tech Job Salary Prediction Using Glassdoor Data
+# Glassdoor Tech Job Salary Prediction and Analysis

 ## Overview
 This project uses a dataset from Glassdoor to analyze salary trends and build predictive models using ML algorithms.